• Share this on:

 Explore the demand for Fairtrade and ethical certified products

-The 2 most-used sustainability certification schemes are Fairtrade and the Rainforest Alliance.
+The two most-used sustainability certification schemes are Fairtrade and the Rainforest Alliance.
 Fairtrade International has developed a specific set of standards for processed fruit and vegetables and edible nuts for small-scale producer organisations.
 These standards define protective measures for farmers and workers in processing facilities.
 The standards also define terms of payment, Fairtrade minimum and premium prices for conventional and organic products from several countries and regions.

 Tips: